stanmaz/BBOalert/README.md

 - select all text and copy it to the clipboard
 - in BBOalert use 'Import' button.

 BBOalert converts BSS data internally to the BBOalert native format.
-Vulnerability dependent calls are supported.
-Seat dependent openings are set in separated optional blocks that can be manually switched ON and OFF during the game.
+Vulnerability-dependent calls are supported (@n or @v tag in the optnion name).
+Seat-dependent openings are set in separate optional blocks (@1 @2 @3 or @4 tag in the option name) that can be manually turned ON and OFF during the game.

-With the 'Export' button the converted data will be written to the clipboard.
-You can paste it into the text editor and use as starting point for further modifications.
-Another possible scenario is to keep importing the original BSS file and to create an overriding code (in BBOalert native format) in a separated file to be appended ('Append' button).
+The 'Export' button will write the converted data to the clipboard.
+You can paste it into the text editor and use it as a starting point for further modifications.
+Another possible scenario is to keep importing the original BSS file and to create an overriding code (in BBOalert native format) in a separate file to be appended later ('Append' button).